 As we near closer to 2017, people will continue to experience more and more stress.
 Planning for holiday festivities, travel and gift giving translates into a lot of added pressure for consumers already strapped for time.
 Do your part by making transactions as easy as possible.
 If you have a brick-and-mortar store, consider taking the steps now to accept Apple Pay.
 What if you only have an online presence?
 Look into partnering with Stripe, which also offers customers a one-click purchasing option.
 Bottom line: Don’t let cumbersome transactions stand in the way of a potential purchases.

 Take a page out of other successful companies’ books by creating a guide to give direction to shoppers.
-For example, Tire Buyer created a buyers’ guidethat provides shopping tips for those looking to get the most out of Black Friday and Cyber Monday deals with the least amount of hassle.
+For example, Tire Buyer created a buyers’ guide that provides shopping tips for those looking to get the most out of Black Friday and Cyber Monday deals with the least amount of hassle.
 So, what’s the main takeaway here?
-Tirebuyer is proving how timely content can be useful and relevant to consumers, as they and other similar-minded companies can tie all sorts of great advice into holiday themes.
-Remember, get creative and make sure to offer substance.
+Tire buyer is proving how timely content can be useful and relevant to consumers, as they and other similar-minded companies can tie all sorts of great advice into holiday themes.
+Remember, get creative, and make sure to offer substance.

 As you gear up for one of the busiest times of the year, remember to start planning out your marketing ideas now.
-The more thought you put into strategically incorporating the ideas above, the more return you’ll see in terms of sales.
+The more thought you put into strategically incorporating the ideas above, the more return you’ll see in sales.
 Cheers to a holiday bonus!